dislab-gzhu/MAT/README.md

 2: download the pre-trained models' checkpoints to 'model_path',

-3: run MAT.py to generate adversaial examples
+3: run main.py to generate adversaial examples

 4: evaluate the generated samples in the 'output_dir' folder

-5: run main.py